Charleston Travel Guide

 Huguenot Church, Charleston © Akhenaton06

-The city started as an important seaport serving the rice and cotton plantations throughout the region, and it was a major slave-trading centre with about a third of America's slaves being bought and sold at the riverfront market.
-The Gullah culture of the islands, populated by the ancestors of West African slaves, has a tangible presence here, especially at the Old City Market that vibrates with the humming of traditional spirituals, as basket ladies sell their hand-woven grass wares among the local vendors and iron makers, and the distinctive sound of the Gullah dialect fills the air.
+The city started as an important seaport serving the rice and cotton plantations throughout the region.
+It was a major slave-trading centre with about a third of America's slaves being bought and sold at the riverfront market.

 Populated by ancestors of West African slaves, the Gullah culture of the islands has a tangible presence.
 This is especially evident at the Old City Market that vibrates with the humming of traditional spirituals, local vendors, iron makers, basket ladies, and distinctive Gullah dialects.